 - The writing of an article

 A Certificate of Advanced Studies (CAS) is a subject-specific advanced training program compliant with the European Credit Transfer System (ECTS).
-With a scope of 10 ECTS each, our certificates correspond to an average study-workload of 250 hours - considering that 1 ECTS is equivalent to 25 hours.
+With a scope of 15 ECTS ,this certificate correspond to an average study-workload of 375 hours - considering that 1 ECTS is equivalent to 25 hours.
 These standards secure the high quality of CAS programs, as well as their comparability and recognition across educational institutions that offer academic continuing education for working professionals.
 Thus, it is possible to combine CAS programs from the same institution or other institutions in Germany and Switzerland to create a more extensive degree in a modular fashion.

-The certificate curriculum consists of two courses worth 5 ECTS each.
+The certificate curriculum consists of three courses, two worth 6 ECTS each and one course is 3 ECTS.
 Classes focus on different yet complementary aspects of the integration of solar PV into the power grid.

 After successful completion of this module, students should be able to:

-This module is developed to give comprehensive knowledge about grid integration, control and it also includes simulation of power grid control systems.
+This course is developed to give comprehensive knowledge about grid integration, control and it also includes simulation of power grid control systems.

 This course provides comprehensive knowledge on power system control, including computer-based simulations distinguished by different voltage levels.